-WHISK together sour cream and water, in small bowl; with fork, gradually add sour cream mixture to flour mixture until moist ball of dough is formed.
+WHISK together sour cream and water in a small bowl.
+Gradually add sour cream/water mixture to flour mixture and mix with a fork until a moist ball of dough is formed.

 PRESS dough into flattened disk, wrap in plastic and refrigerate for 3 to 4 hours.